+Dear Dr. Adler,

+…

-Adler's comments:
+Editors comments:

 In my view, the best feature of this study is the design.
 I really like the space vs time comparison, and the selection of sites across orthogonal precipitation and temperature gradients.
 But my biggest disappointment is that the analysis does not seem to take advantage of the design as well as it could or should.
 As far as I can tell, all transplant turfs are treated equally in the analysis, ignoring the fact that some turfs have been transplanted into sites with very different climate, while other turfs have been transplanted into sites with climates fairly similar to their origin.
 It seems like it should be possible to take the climate distance between source and transplant site into account, potentially giving your conservative analysis more power.
 For example, the magnitude of shifts in a CWM trait should correlate with the climate distance.
 I am not sure how the null expectations should be incorporated, but I will leave that problem to you to solve (perhaps you could analyze deviations of observed shifts from the null expectations?).
 You would also need to think about how to incorporate Reviewer 2’s comments about climate means vs. weather during the period of the experiment.